 "Too early for that stuff," Mr. Smith said.
 He gestured his chin at the refrigerator.

-Edward frowned and set the bottle of amber liquid down.
+Edward frowned and set the bottle of clear liquid down.
 Then he removed a bottle of milk from the refrigerator and filled a beer glass to three-quarters full.

 Mr. Smith took a small sip.